dexon-foundation-unofficial-mirror/dekusan/docs/translating-guide.md

 - Add the language to the [locales index](https://github.com/DekuSan/metamask-extension/blob/master/app/_locales/index.json) `app/_locales/index.json`

 That's it!
-When DekuSan is loaded on a computer with that language set as the system language, they will see your translation instead of the default one.
+When DEXON Wallet is loaded on a computer with that language set as the system language, they will see your translation instead of the default one.

 ## Testing